Minutes of the Legion of Frontiersmen conference

 Starting at 9.30 a.m.

-Present: Lt Kathryn Butler Pnr, Lt Colonel Geoffrey Webb Pnr, Gold Pnr Des Yorke, Lt Don Yearbury Gold Pnr, Major Dawn Yearbury Pnr, Fm Joe Yearbury, Fm Chris Yearbury, Sgt Clive Bracey, Fm Dale Bracey, Fm Doreen Alexander, Sgt Gold Pnr Ray Hammond, Fm Robin Cawte, Fm Stephen Sheary, Sgt/Sec Ann Sheary Pnr, Sgt Julia Stevenson-Renwick, Sgt Alister Webb Pnr, Lt George Adams Pnr, RSM Ross Vaile Pnr, Captain Val Baker Pnr Sgt Florrie Baker, Cpl Ali Baker, Fm Wei Zhen Kim, Captain Murray Hamblin Pnr, Fm Mae Courtney, Pnr Barry Coker, Major Arthur Myers Pnr, Fm Reg Clarke, Fm Bibiana Clarke, Cadet Michelle Clarke, Colonel Sandra Parrish Pnr, Lt Ian Bowater, Fm Tony Tedbury,
+Lieut Kathryn Butler Pnr, Lieut Colonel Geoffrey Webb Pnr, Gold Pnr Des Yorke, Lieut Don Yearbury Gold Pnr, Major Dawn Yearbury Pnr, Fm Joe Yearbury, Fm Chris Yearbury, Sgt Clive Bracey, Fm Dale Bracey, Fm Doreen Alexander, Sgt Gold Pnr Ray Hammond, Fm Robin Cawte, Fm Stephen Sheary, Sgt/Sec Ann Sheary Pnr, Sgt Julia Stevenson-Renwick, Sgt Alister Webb Pnr, Lieut George Adams Pnr, RSM Ross Vaile Pnr, Captain Val Baker Pnr, Sgt Florrie Baker, Cpl Ali Baker, Fm Wei Zhen Kim, Captain Murray Hamblin Pnr, Fm Mae Courtney, Pnr Barry Coker, Major Arthur Myers Pnr, Fm Reg Clarke, Fm Bibiana Clarke, Cadet Michelle Clarke, Colonel Sandra Parrish Pnr, Lieut Ian Bowater, Fm Tony Tedbury,

 RSM Vaile brings the meeting to order, NZHQ and guests are brought into the meeting taking places at the head of the meeting.
 Colonel Sandra Parrish requests that the axe is brought into the meeting and placed at the head table to signify that the meeting is about to commence.